 Higher Efficiency for Longer

 As shown in the heat exchanger comparison diagram above, longevity becomes a big factor in the Worcester Bosch vs Viessmann fight.
-The use of condensing technology in Viessmann boilers means they can achieve efficiency of up to 98% (on select models) and are rated energy efficiency class A. The heat exchanger cools the flue gases before they escape through the chimney.
+The use of condensing technology in Viessmann combi boilers means they can achieve efficiency of up to 98% (on select models) and are rated energy efficiency class A. The heat exchanger cools the flue gases before they escape through the chimney.
 In doing so, the water vapour contained in these gases is deliberately condensed.
 This releases additional heat which is transferred into the heating system.

 This also helps them modulate energy usage, so they hover between 5 KW and 30 KW as and when needed, saving you a tonne on energy bills.

 This energy efficiency means you are saving a tonne on energy bills.
 And by using less energy, you’re doing your bit for the planet by reducing your carbon footprint and leaving a better planet for our future generations.
 Well done!
 The stainless steel inside Viessmann boiler will last much longer without losing efficiency.

 UK Best Buy Boiler Award

-Viessmann have been awarded a “UK Best Buy Boiler” award by one of the most prominent independent consumer survey magazine for the second year running in 2018.
-To read the report, please click here.
+Viessmann have been awarded a “UK Best Buy Boiler” award by one of the most prominent independent consumer survey magazine once again for 2019.
+To learn more about how Viessmann works closely with Which, click here.

 Warranty is King

 Last knockout punch in the Worcester Bosch vs Viessmann fight is landed by Viessmann again.
-While Worcester Bosch gives you 5 years standard warranty, Viessmann ups that to 7-10 years’ warranty, and a slew of discounts if you get it installed by a Viessmann approved/trained installer or a premium partner like Boilerhut.
+While Worcester Bosch gives you 5 years standard warranty, Viessmann ups that to 7-10 years’ warranty, and a slew of discounts if you get it installed by an Viessmann-approved installer or a premium partner like Boilerhut.
 That’s almost double the warranty time, on top of Viessmann being superior in terms of technology and energy efficiency.